hardope/cs50_web_capstone/README.md

 * CSS
 * SQLite3

-### details:
-on loading the default page a random word is selected and displayed alongside its definition and word type.
-This is achieved by calling some functions from the operations.py file, a word is returned along side its meaning and definition, The word is then passed Into the Html file using Jinja templating engine.<br>

-The Search textbox is used to find words.
-After The search button is filled and a request is sent to the server, the view in question fetches the user input and redirects to the view word route<br>

-There's also the Upvote and Downvote button which calls respective javascript functions to send a request to update the server data.
-The purpose of this function is to enable users to tell if a definition is correct or not depending on the ratio of upvote to downvotes provided by people who previously viewed the words and its definition
+---

 # Distinctiveness and Complexity

-I am convinced that my project satisfies the distinctiveness and complexity requirements because it is not similar in any way to any of the web applications we have developed so far.
+I am convinced that my project satisfies the distinctiveness requirements because it is not similar in any way to any of the web applications we have developed so far.<br>

+I believe this project satisfies the complexity requiment for several reasons.
+One of the requirements states that the project must utilize Django (using at least One model) on the back-end and JavaScript on the front-end, This requirement is met as I used the Django Framework and used the Reaction Model to store the upvotes and downvotes for each word in the dictionary.
+Also JavaScript is used on the front-end to send an Http request to the backend to update the upvote or downvote and edit the values displayed on the pages in respect to the button clicked.

+---

-### The web applications we have developed so far:
+### The web applications Developed During Cs50WEB:

 * A Google search clone
 * A project similar to wikipedia that enables us to create an article with a markdown system and edit it.